 This page brings together various resources useful in preparation for the Cambridge IGCSE Latin exam, including the set texts for 2013 - 2015.
-Material for 2016-18 will be added shortly..
+A Powerpoint presentation on Cicero, the author of the prose selections for 2016-18, is also available at the bottom of the page.
 Although the exam does not include specific questions on Roman civilization, candidates will be better able to appreciate the material if they have some understanding of the cultural and historical background.
 Various aids, including a Powerpoint presentation on Roman history (in four parts) can be downloaded from the NLE reference page on this site.
 The official Cambridge IGCSE site currently has the 2010 past question papers and marking schemes for download and other years' papers are available from thextreme papers site

 Syllabus and specimen papers plus the prescribed vocabulary list with macrons added: